Dragoon1010/Menu-Builder-Pure-JS/README.md

 # Menu-Builder
-A menu tool for GTA:Network
+A menu tool for GT:MP

-A derivated version of Menu_Builder of Styuk (https://github.com/Stuyk/Menu-Builder-Pure-JS)
+A derivated version of Menu_Builder of Styuk (https://github.com/Stuyk/Menu-Builder-Pure-JS) for GT:MP

-##### USE OF THIS CODE IS STRICTLY FOR THE GTA:NETWORK CLIENT.
-##### USE OF THE CODE ELSEWHERE IS STRICTLY PROHIBITED.

 ---